George Floyd: Early life and education

-Floyd was born on October 14, 1973, in Fayetteville, North Carolina, to George Perry (1949–2002) and Larcenia "Cissy" Jones Floyd (1947–2018).
+Floyd was born on October 14, 1973, in Fayetteville, North Carolina, to Larcenia "Cissy" Jones Floyd (1947–2018) and George Perry (1949–2002).
 He had four siblings.

-When Floyd was two, after his parents separated, his mother moved with the children to Houston, Texas.
-The family settled in the Cuney Homes public housing complex, known as the Bricks, in Houston's Third Ward, a historically African-American neighborhood.
+After Floyd's parents separated when he was two, his mother moved with the children to Houston, Texas.
+The family settled in the Cuney Homes public-housing complex, known as the Bricks, in Houston's Third Ward, a historically African-American neighborhood.
 Floyd was called Perry as a child and also Big Floyd; being over 6 ft tall in middle school, he saw sports as a vehicle for improving his life.

 Floyd attended Ryan Middle School and graduated from Yates High School in 1993.
 While at Yates, he was co-captain of the basketball team, playing as a power forward.
 He was also on the football team as a tight end, and in 1992, his team went to the Texas state championships.

 Starting college before any of his siblings, Floyd attended South Florida Community College for two years on a football scholarship and also played on the basketball team.
 He transferred to Texas A&M University–Kingsville in 1995, where he also played basketball before dropping out.
-Floyd became a friend of future National Basketball Association (NBA) player Stephen Jackson, who was referred to as his twin because of their strong resemblance to one another, after being introduced in the mid-1990s.
+Floyd became a friend of future National Basketball Association (NBA) player Stephen Jackson, who was referred to as his twin because of their strong resemblance to each other, after being introduced in the mid-1990s.
 At his tallest, he was 6 ft 6 in tall.
 By the time of his autopsy, he was 6 ft 4 in tall and weighed 223 lb.

 Adult life

 Post-college

-Floyd returned to Houston from college in Kingsville, Texas, in 1995 where he became an automotive customizer and played club basketball.
+Floyd returned to Houston from college in Kingsville, Texas, in 1995, where he became an automotive customizer and played club basketball.
 Beginning in 1994, he performed as a rapper using the stage name Big Floyd in the hip-hop group Screwed Up Click.
-Following his death, The New York Times described his deep-voiced rhymes as "purposeful," delivered in a slow-motion clip about choppin' blades' – driving cars with oversize rims – and his Third Ward pride."
-The second rap group he was involved in was Presidential Playas and he worked on their album Block Party released in 2000.
+Following his murder, The New York Times described his deep-voiced rhymes as "purposeful," delivered in a slow-motion clip about choppin' blades' – driving cars with oversize rims – and his Third Ward pride."
+The second rap group he was involved in was Presidential Playas, and he worked on their album Block Party, released in 2000.